Bakmi: Origin and history

+In the Philippines, a similar noodle dish is called pancit bam-i or pancit mami, where it is called bam-i in Cebuano Bisaya, or mami/bami in Tagalog (Filipino).

 Ingredients

 Bakmi or bami is a type of wheat noodle with a slightly pale yellow colour.
 The most common type of bakmi in Indonesia is mi kuning or 'yellow noodles' made from finely ground wheat, sometimes enriched with eggs as mi telur (egg noodle) made into dough, ground and run through holes to create noodle strings.
 The traditional way to create bakmi is by pulling the dough several times coated with flour to create the noodle strings, similar to the method to make lamian.

 The most common recipe of bakmi dish in Indonesia uses chicken meat as the majority of Indonesians are Muslims.
 Chicken noodle (bakmie ayam or mie ayam), mie ayam is wheat noodle topped with diced chicken meat seasoned in soy sauce.
 Mie ayam often accompanied with wonton (pangsit) either crispy fried or in soup, and also bakso (meatball).
 Bakmi ayam is a popular Chinese Indonesian dish and ubiquitous in Indonesian cities, it can be served in a restaurant to a humble travelling cart.
 The other popular Indonesian bakmi recipe is fried bakmi (bakmie goreng or mie goreng).